mandysulli/crypto_diversity_workshop/README.md

  Data, java programs and scripts saved here:
  /work/tcglab/Crypto_MHS/crypto_diversity_test_04.01.2024

+ # Inputs Needed
+ 1. Paired end FASTQ-Formatted sequencing reads (of any length) obtained from a sample(s) of interest
+ 2. Compiled reference genomes or sequences (such as scaffolds) to be used as a reference database in fasta format.
+It is best to remove contamination before use.
+ 3. A strain key - must have the headers of the reference sequences in the first column and the strain associated with that sequence in the second column.
+Other data can be present.
+ 4. A single reference genome from the species of interest in fasta format.
+This will be used to gather coverage info and create a common reference between all samples for diversity analysis

  # Setup Reference genomes
 We will use the whole genome, without masking the repeats.
+Did remove contamination using NCBI's FCS tool.

  # Run StrainSort Curated

  ### First script - 0_kallisto_index.sh